-4.2.11 Non-native invasive plant species
+4.2.10 Non-native invasive plant species

-(Indian balsam, Japanese knotweed and floating pennywort)
+(Indian balsam)

 1. Indian balsam

 Indian Balsam is a non-native and invasive plant species in the UK, and occurs in a variety of disturbed habitats, especially on riverbanks, waste ground and open woodland.
 Indian Balsam plants can grow up to 2.5-3m tall and reproduce through seeds only.